MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/10-post-migration-management.md

 ---
-title: "Migrate MySQL On-Premises to Azure Database for MySQL: Post Migration Management"
+title: "Migrate MySQL on-premises to Azure Database for MySQL: Post Migration Management"
 description: "Once the migration has been successfully completed, the next phase it to manage the new cloud-based data workload resources."
 author: SudheeshGH
 ms.author: sunaray